oceanprotocol/docs/user-guides/data-farming/how-to-challengedf.md

 To view and claim your rewards:

 1. Make sure your wallet is connected.
-2. Your Challenge DF substream rewards will be displayed to the left besides "rewards".
+2. Your ChallengeDF substream rewards will be displayed to the left besides "rewards".
 As you can see, it will be added to other active rewards that can be claimed besides "total rewards".
-3. To claim all Active Rewards including your Challenge DF rewards, simply click on the "Claim Rewards" button.
+3. To claim all Active Rewards including your ChallengeDF rewards, simply click on the "Claim Rewards" button.

 <figure><img src="../../.gitbook/assets/rewards/challenge-substream.png" alt=""><figcaption><p>Click the Claim Rewards button</p></figcaption></figure>